Ten Great Restaurants for Outstanding Food in Sedona, Arizona

 Bar 1902 Whole Foods Market

 Bar 1902 is located inside the Whole Foods Market at 4120 W Hwy 89A.
 The 31,00o sq ft natural foods market was recently renovated to include Bar 1902.
 While the market portion of Whole Foods opens daily at eight, Bar 1902 is open from 11 to 8:30 daily.
 The Bar offers indoor and outdoor seating and boasts serving 18 local craft beers.
-The restaurant offers healthy, responsibly grown selections of pizza, salads, soups, an extensive salad bar, sandwiches and fabulous desserts from their bakery.
+The market offers healthy, responsibly grown selections of food such as pizza, salads, soups, an extensive salad bar, an olive bar, sandwiches and fabulous desserts from their bakery.
 It is rapidly becoming one of Sedona's most popular gathering places.

 The Mesa Grill